Principles of Assessment in Simulation Supplement

 The goal of this course is to support effective practice and integration of simulation based assessments into competency-based education.
 At the end of this session learners will be able to:

 - Incorporate simulation-based assessment principles and development strategies into competency based education;

 - Discuss features of simulation that may promote or threaten efforts to use the modality for assessment;

 - Critically appraise assessment tools, methodologies and current simulation based assessment research.

 Our ideal participant brings a passion for clinical education to the table and has some experience with simulation based education.
 As a Program Director, Post-Graduate Dean, Assessor, Observer or Health Care Professional involved in competency assessment you are striving to bring your own performance in this area to the next level.

-The course is offered as a 1 Day face-to-face workshop with a low Student to Instructor ratio and online self-study pre-course.
+The course is offered as a 1 Day face-to-face workshop with a low Student to Instructor ratio and approximately 3 hours of online self-study pre-course.
 Ample time is provided for exercises, group work, discussion and real-world examples.

 This course is open to any clinical educator who has an interest in the topic and includes a short self-study online component to introduce key concepts.
-Completion of the pre-course is strongly advised prior to attending the workshop.
-Alternately, completion of the SET workshop precludes the requirement to complete the PASS pre-course.
+Completion of the pre-course is required prior to attending the workshop.

 It is not necessary to take the SET course prior to taking this course.